andreasbalevik/hugo-fjordapartments.com/content/leiligheter/_index.en.md

 apartments:
 - title: Holmen 19B
   desc: "New apartment in the center of Balestrand for 8 people.
 (Possibility of 2 extra guests at extra cost).
 4 bedrooms (optional if you want a single or double bed).
 Cot available.
 The apartment has a large balcony and a small balcony on the top floor.
-Internet.
-50 meters to grocery store, restaurant / pub, aquarium, tourist info, rental car, ribs and fishing trips.
-Ferry to and from Bergen, and further into the fjord to Flåm.
-Great trip in the mountains.
 NOTE: Stairs to front door."

   details:
     - "8 persons"